akshayrdeodhar/akshayrdeodhar.github.io/about.markdown

 title: About
 ---

 I am a master's student studying Computer Science at Georgia Tech.
-Right now, I'm learning to hack computer systems, but I plan to get to the ivory tower courses towards the end of my degree (for science, and for our children).
+In my first two semester and my internships, I learned to hack computer systems.
+In my last semester, I'll be taking "Ivory Tower" math-y courses. (for science, and for the children!).

 I'm interested in working in infrastructure, compilers, databases and HPC.
 I'm inclined towards projects that lie at the intersection of implementation